-UDLD is a Layer 2 protocol that enables devices connected through twisted-pair Ethernet cables to monitor the physical configuration of the cables and detect when a unidirectional link exists.
+UDLD is a Layer 2 protocol that enables devices connected through fiber-optic or twisted-pair Ethernet cables to monitor the physical configuration of the cables and detect when a unidirectional link exists.

-This feature is supported on the external 10/100/1000 Mbps switch ports only.
 All connected devices must support UDLD for the protocol to successfully identify and disable unidirectional links.
 When UDLD detects a unidirectional link, it administratively shuts down the affected port and alerts you.
 Unidirectional links can cause a variety of problems, including spanning-tree topology loops.